Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Approach

-For our study, we select diverse vulnerability datasets from two languages: C++ and Java.
-For each language, we also select both synthetic and real-world benchmarks.
-Table~\ref{tab:datasets} presents the details of each dataset.
-We describe each dataset next. \mypara{OWASP} The Open Web Application Security Project (OWASP) benchmark~\cite{owasp} is a Java test suite designed to evaluate the effectiveness of vulnerability detection tools.
+The Open Web Application Security Project (OWASP) benchmark~\cite{owasp} is a Java test suite designed to evaluate the effectiveness of vulnerability detection tools.
 Each test represents a synthetically designed code snippet containing a security vulnerability.
-OWASP contains 2740 test cases representing 11 unique classes of security vulnerabilities (also known as Common Weakness Enumeration or CWE).
-Out of these, 1415 tests contain a security vulnerability that is exploitable (vulnerable), while in the remaining 1325 cases, the vulnerabilities cannot be exploited (not vulnerable).